jasmingacic/terraform-provider-nks/examples/README.md

 # NetApp Kubernetes Service Examples

-This directory contains a set of examples of using various NetApp Kubernetes Services with Terraform.
+This directory contains a set of examples of using NetApp Kubernetes Service with Terraform.
 The examples each have their own README containing more details on what the example does.